ScaleCube alternatives and similar libraries

 .startAwait();

-// Execute the services and subscribe to service events
+// and Execute the service and subscribe to incoming service events

 System.out.println(consumer.message());